tensorflow/models/syntaxnet/README.md

 We give a simplified view of how this training works for a [garden path sentence](https://en.wikipedia.org/wiki/Garden_path_sentence), where it is important to maintain multiple hypotheses.
-A single mistake early on in parsing leads to a completely incorrect parse; after training, the model will learn to prefer the second (correct) parse.
+A single mistake early on in parsing leads to a completely incorrect parse; after training, the model learns to prefer the second (correct) parse.

 ![Beam search training](beam_search_training.png)

 Parsey McParseface correctly parses this sentence.
-Even though the correct parse is initially ranked 4th out of multiple hypothesis, when the end of garden path is reached, Parsey McParseface can recover due to the beam.
+Even though the correct parse is initially ranked 4th out of multiple hypotheses, when the end of the garden path is reached, Parsey McParseface can recover due to the beam.

 Note that using a larger beam will get a more accurate model, but it will be slower (we used beam 32 for the models in the paper.)